Paget Brewster

-Paget Valerie Brewster (/ˈpædʒɪt/ PAJ-it; born March 10, 1969) is an American actress.
+Paget Valerie Brewster (/ˈpædʒɪt/ PAJ-it; born March 10, 1969) is an American actress and singer.
 She first received recognition for her recurring role as Kathy on the fourth season of Friends.
 She gained wider recognition as FBI Supervisory Special Agent Emily Prentiss on CBS's Criminal Minds.
 Brewster was a recurring cast member of the NBC sitcom Community during its final season.